EatTheNFT/NFT-Contract/README.md

 The following steps are designed for beginners ( photoshop or real life artists ) If you are already familiar with blockchain and you have some knowledges about deploying contracts, step over this introduction and read FUNCTIONS.MD

+# Update

+Removed >0 parameter from withdraw ( to avoid balance stuck vulnerabilities ) Added >= 0 instead

+Added withdraw() parameter to all mint functions.
+Whenever someone mint an NFT, the withdrawal function will be triggered automatic.
+You don't need to pay gas fee anymore to receive your funds from sales,they will be sent to your wallet whenever someone mint tokens;

 # Basic Math to understand EVM ( Ethereum Virtual Machine ) values;
 Act carefull with ethereum value when you write the contract